How Charitable Giving Became Part of My Businesss

 How I Chose Where to Give

-I’ll be honest, the name has never been my favorite.
-It feels a bit disempowering, and it’s also a Catholic mission, which isn’t part of my own personal practice.
-But the work they do is undeniably incredible, and I knew I wanted to support it.
-So I started sponsoring, first, one family in Ecuador (sponsored families get a monthly basket with food + household items), then a child (sponsored children get access to school and meals).
-And currently, thanks to you and the growth of my business, five children and two families are sponsored each month.
+So I started sponsoring one family in Ecuador (sponsored families get a monthly basket with food + household items), then a child (sponsored children get access to school and meals).
+And currently, thanks to you and Simplify VA’s growth, multiple children and multiple families are sponsored each month.

 In one of the mailings, there was a newsletter blurb about how visitors are welcome at the locations they serve.
 I got in touch with Teresa and coordinated a place and time to meet with two of the nuns who perform the work in Guayaquil, Ecuador.